Share:

 10 useful tips for your Family Court Appearance

 Going to court can be stressful and unnerving for those who have not experienced it before.
+Here are 10 useful tips which may help you on the first appearance in Court:

 Alternative dispute resolution

-mediation may be a useful and effective tool for assisting to resolve matters which are disputed.
+Mediation may be a useful and effective tool for assisting to resolve matters which are disputed.
 If you think that there is a possibility of the parties attending mediation to try and resolve issues, then this may be suggested as a course of action.
 The courts are certainly receptive to any parties that try to resolve matters outside of the court room.

 Personal safety

-if you are concerned about your safety in any way you can contact the court prior to put in place a safety plan.
+If you are concerned about your safety in any way you can contact the court prior to put in place a safety plan.
 Alternatively, discuss your concerns with your lawyer so that they can assist you in devising a safety plan as well.
 There are separate conference and meeting rooms which are available to any person to use to provide safe spaces as well as to ensure individuals confidentiality.

 Be prepared

-you and your solicitor should have discussed what the agenda is with regard to the Court attendance.
+You and your solicitor should have discussed what the agenda is with regard to the Court attendance.
 You must have a clear idea about what you are seeking as discussed with your lawyer before the day.
 It is also useful to have a copy of all court documents with you so that they can be referred to if necessary.
 A useful suggestion is that you take a note pad and pen with you, so that you can make notes and what happens inside the court room.

 Online court portal